realA10001986/Dash-Gauges/DIY/README.md

 Configuration for digital gauges (blue numbers):
 - Left gauge:
-  - Blue_3: Bridge DIG3 by wire (or resistor, depending on gauge type)
+  - Blue_3: Bridge DIG3 by wire
   - Blue_4: Close DIG4 solder jumper (ANA4 [purple 4] must be open)
   - (R3, R4 [purple_3]: Leave unpopulated or remove)
 - Center gauge:
-  - Blue_1: Bridge DIG1 by wire (or resistor, depending on gauge type)
+  - Blue_1: Bridge DIG1 by wire
   - Blue_2: Close DIG2 solder jumper; ANA2 (purple_2) must be open
   - (R1, R2: [purple_1]: Leave unpopulated or remove)
 - Roentgens gauge (connected to "Digital Roentgens" connector [green 6]:
-  - Blue_5: Bridge DIG5 by wire (or resistor, depending on gauge type)
+  - Blue_5: Bridge DIG5 by wire
   - (R5/R6 [purple 5]: Don't matter, have no influence on this connector)

+Example for configuration for three digital gauges:

 | [<img src="img/cb-digital-s.jpg">](img/cb-digital.jpg) |
 |:--:|
 | *Click for hi-res image* |

 You can mix analog and digital gauges; the firmware provides a type selection for each single gauge.
+In "full digital" configuration, as depticted above, the board can replace OEM boards from another manufacturer in order to make the otherwise "alien" Dash Gauges integrate with other CircuitSetup props.

 Gauge illumination [yellow numbers]:
 - Yellow_1, yellow_2: R7, R8: Resistors for backlight LEDs of left and center gauge.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
 Light Power" (yellow_5) (EXT).
 The resistor value depends on LED type and desired brightness.
 Example: 150R for yellow LEDs at 5V (INT).
 A calculator for the resistor value is [here](https://www.digikey.at/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).